mdn/content/files/en-us/learn/server-side/django/deployment/index.md

 The good news when you're starting out is that there are quite a few sites that provide "free" computing environments that are intended for evaluation and testing.
 These are usually fairly resource constrained/limited environments, and you do need to be aware that they may expire after some introductory period or have other constraints.
 They are however great for testing low traffic sites in a hosted environment, and can provide an easy migration to paying for more resources when your site gets busier.
-Popular choices in this category include [Railway](https://railway.app/), [Python Anywhere](https://www.pythonanywhere.com/), [Amazon Web Services](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-free-tier.html), [Microsoft Azure](https://azure.microsoft.com/pricing/details/app-service/), etc
+Popular choices in this category include [Vultr Cloud Compute](https://www.vultr.com/news/new-free-tier-plan/), [Python Anywhere](https://www.pythonanywhere.com/), [Amazon Web Services](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-free-tier.html), [Microsoft Azure](https://azure.microsoft.com/pricing/details/app-service/), and so on.

 Most providers also offer a "basic" tier that is intended for small production sites, and which provide more useful levels of computing power and fewer limitations.
-[Heroku](https://www.heroku.com/), [Digital Ocean](https://www.digitalocean.com/) and [Python Anywhere](https://www.pythonanywhere.com/) are examples of popular hosting providers that have a relatively inexpensive basic computing tier (in the $5 to $10 USD per month range).
+[Railway](https://railway.app/), [Heroku](https://www.heroku.com/), and [Digital Ocean](https://www.digitalocean.com/) are examples of popular hosting providers that have a relatively inexpensive basic computing tier (in the $5 to $10 USD per month range).

 > **Note:** Remember that price is not the only selection criterion.
 If your website is successful, it may turn out that scalability is the most important consideration.